prediqtiv/prediqtiv.github.io/trades-get/README.md

 ### Wish List / To Do

-* Move to Google SS and daily trigger
+* Move to Google Apps Script and daily trigger
 * Select exchange & portfolio
 * Get trades for selected symbols or portfolio of issues not in sp500
 * Display start index
-* Add display date that will be saved << make more apparent

 ## Usage Notes